Go Back

 • 1/4 cup all-purpose flour

-• 1/3 cup dry white wine optional
+• 1/3 cup dry white wine or sub vegetable broth

 • 1 cup cashew cream recipe follows; or sub unsweetened plant milk